-Deputy Mayor Anita Andrew
+Deputy Mayor Anita Andrew Comenarra Ward aandrew@kmc.nsw.gov.au

-Comenarra Ward

-aandrew@kmc.nsw.gov.au

-Councillor Andrew is a director of a small

-high tech company that provides research and

-consulting services to the resources and

-environment industries.
-She has recently

-been appointed as an Adjunct Professor at

-Macquarie University following many years as

-a research scientist and manager in CSIRO.

-holds a Bachelor of Science (Hons) and a PhD
+Councillor Andrew is a director of a small high tech company that provides research and consulting services to the resources and environment industries.
+She has recently been appointed as an Adjunct Professor at Macquarie University following many years as a research scientist and manager in CSIRO.
+Councillor Andrew has lived in Comenarra ward for over twenty years.
+Anita Andrew holds a Bachelor of Science (Hons) and a PhD from Sydney University.